stormatters image

 narasimha

-Considering himself superior to god, Hiranyakashipu thought he could defeat this manifestation of Vishnu.
+Considering himself superior to God, Hiranyakashipu thought he could defeat this manifestation of Vishnu.
 He raised his club and attacked the Lord.
 After fighting for some time, when dusk fell, the Lord captured the great demon, placed him on his lap, and in the doorway of the assembly hall, killed him with his sharp nails.
 Thus, Lord Nrsimha, incarnating as neither man nor animal, killed the demon when it was neither day nor night, neither on the ground or in the air, inside or outside, and without using any weapon.
 The Lord paradoxically killed Hiranyakashipu without contradicting the benedictions of Brahma.

 Lord Nrsimha's mouth and mane were sprinkled with drops of blood, and his fierce, angry eyes glowed with a eerie light.
 He wore a garland of intestines taken from Hiranyakashipu's abdomen.
 The Lord, who had many arms, pulled out Hiranyakashipu's heart and then threw him aside, then he turned to the demon's faithful soldiers who had come by the thousands.
 Lord Nrsimha killed all who resisted, merely with the ends of his nails.
 The hair on Nrsimha's head scattered the clouds and threw the demigods' airplanes into outer space.
 His glance stole the effulgence of the luminaries in the sky, and his breathing created turbulence in the oceans.
 All the elephants in the world cried in fear at hearing his roar.
 Because of the pressure of the Lord's lotus feet, the earth appeared to slip from its position; all the hills and mountains sprang up due to his intolerable force.
 The Lord's effulgence seemed to diminished the illumination of the sun.